mishide/Springboard/Capstone_2/scripts/readme.txt

 Description of Notebooks in this folder:

 Cleaning_EDA_GOUT:  2 MIMIC III data files are cleaned for use in NLP Analysis and Modeling

 Modeling_GOUT:  The cleaned data is read from the stored 'Modeling.csv" file and used in Naive Bayes and Regression Models to predict GOUT as a medical condition for the ER patient based on their chief complaint.

-Transformers:  Unfinished:  The preprocessed data from 'df.csv' are read in and used in BERT Transformers to predict a probability of GOUT in the patients Chief Comlaint
+HuggingFace-Transformers:  Unfinished:  The preprocessed data from 'df.csv' are read in and used in BERT Transformers to predict a probability of GOUT in the patients Chief Comlaint